Toward a Spectral Theory of Cellular Sheaves: Spectra of Sheaf Laplacians

 Similar results can be derived for the up- and down-Laplacians.
-Specializing to graphs, interlacing is also possible for the normalized graph sheaf Laplacian.
+Specializing to graphs, interlacing is also possible for the normalized degree 0 sheaf Laplacian.
 The Rayleigh quotient for the normalized Laplacian $\mathcal L_{i^*\Fc}$ is